 Covello understood community relationship building as critical to the work, and yet knew he had to find the resources to support this effort.
-Community school success depended upon addressing this potential overload for teachers directly, through additional staff and resources dedicated to coordination, research, and administration of afterschool programs.
-At Franklin, for example, federal funds lent a critical hand early on: in 1938, Works Progress Administration funds supported 69 staff, only 38 of whom were listed as teachers.
-Other staff picked up the sundry jobs required to run such an extensive set of community programs and to coordinate with existing agencies in East Harlem.
+Community school success depended upon addressing this potential overload for teachers directly, through additional staff and resources dedicated to coordination, research,

 In the post-World War II era, much of the community schooling movement blended into a wider community education effort that included community-based educational programs operating outside schools.
-Charles Stewart Mott, a community school pioneer, argued as early as 1912 that schools should "be open for the use of the public, when not in use for school purposes."
-28
+Charles Stewart Mott, a community school pioneer, argued as early as 1912 that schools should "be open for the use of the public, when not in use for school purposes."28